 In the work file you can clean and cut the scans as much as needed (= data manipulation, often termed ‘enhancement’), which is dependent on the standards and the experience of the operator.
 As this is a subjective process, the original raw data is saved in the other file.

-The alignment and fusion of separate scans into a mesh (the 3D model) is then exported to OBJ and PLY.
+The alignment and fusion of separate scans into a mesh (the 3D model) is then exported to OBJ.
+Export the OBJ to PLY in Meshlab and not in the HP software itself!
+HP finds it difficult to convert to vertex colours.
 The OBJ is then decimated to approximately 180-200MB using Meshlab with the settings as indicated in the post-processing workflow.
 This first decimation preserves most of the morphological details and is small enough for online display on Sketchfab.
 Further decimation might be required for other online platforms or to create 3D printable files.
 For the latter TPW provides in several cases STL files.

 Metadata documentation and the TPW metadata sheet